xfitu/adfsfederationPHPweb/README.md

 1) Open the ADFS 3.0 Manager
 2) Right click Relying Party Trust and select Add Relying Party Trust
 3) Start the Wizard:

         a.
 Select Data Source: Select Manual Configuration

         b.
 Specify Display Name: Enter an identity for your Drupal site (same as 6.b under Installation)

         c.
 Choose Profile: Select SAML 2.0

 	d.
-Configure Certificate: Only set this if you want Encrypted responses (as
-       in 6.d under Installation)
+Configure Certificate: Only set this if you want Encrypted responses (as in 6.d under Installation)

 	e.
-Configure URL: Select WS-Federation Passive and enter the path to the
-       Active Directory Sample entry point: <https://localhost/adfsweb>/authhandler.php
+Configure URL: Select WS-Federation Passive and enter the path to the Active Directory Sample entry point: <https://localhost/adfsweb>/authhandler.php

 	f.
 Configure Identifier: Add the identity form 6.b under Installation

 	g.
-Choose Issuance Authorization Rules: This setting is determined by the
-       system administrator, use Permit All to allow any user access to the Drupal site, otherwise configure access individually
+Choose Issuance Authorization Rules: This setting is determined by the system administrator, use Permit All to allow any user access to the site, otherwise configure access individually

 	h.
 Ready to Add Trust: Close the Wizard and continue with Claims

 	i.
-Configure Claims:  This may vary based on configuration and determines
-       the values for 6.e under Installation.
+Configure Claims:  This may vary based on configuration and determines the values for 6.e under Installation.

         - A sample configuration with mandatory claim "Name ID" is as below
              - Use LDAP Attributes
              - Name the claim: Default